sleonardokap/cosmological_data/README.md

 [1] For OHD data analysis with the LamdaCDM mdoel watch my tutorial here: https://youtu.be/0GDzoKncNO4

 [2] For the analysis of Supernova Pantheon+ data sets, watch my tutorial here: https://youtu.be/u88Goguzm9M

+[3] For BAO analysis see the video for complete understanding: https://youtu.be/iRYb6wQVaO8